instedd/surveda/README.md

 ### Approach #1: without Verboice nor Nuntium
 If you don't need to connect to Verboice nor Nuntium, you can move forward with this setup.

 1. You need to use [dockerdev](https://github.com/waj/dockerdev) to access the web app at `app.surveda.lvh.me` and ngrok at `ngrok.surveda.lvh.me`.
 Just follow the project's readme.  **WARNING:** You should install `dockerdev` _before_ creating your stack's network in Docker.
-If you have already run `./dev-setup.sh`, you may want to run `docker-compose down -v` to **delete every container, data and other artifacts** from the project and start from scratch _after_ running `dockerdev`.
+If you have already run `./dev-setup.sh`, you may want to run `docker compose down -v` to **delete every container, data and other artifacts** from the project and start from scratch _after_ running `dockerdev`.
 2. Clone this repository.
 3. In the project's root, execute `./dev-setup.sh`.
-4. Start the app with `docker-compose up`.
+4. Start the app with `docker compose up`.
 5. Once the app is up and running, you can visit [`http://app.surveda.lvh.me/`](http://app.surveda.lvh.me/) from your browser.
 6. You will be able to Create an Account and Login with a built-in authentication.
 However, you might fail to receive the needed emails that are sent during this flow.
 You can check the CLI console where you'll be able to see logs with the email content, including the links that you need to complete the workflow.